 Once you visit the chapel, we recommend visiting Galeria Atotonilco for wonderful folk art.
 Just call owner Mayer Shacter for an appointment and then have lunch on the terrace at Nirvana Restaurant and Retreat.
 I suggest making a reservation as it is popular for lunch.

-The La Gruta hot springs nearby are also enjoyed by many.
+Though not my thing, the La Gruta hot springs nearby are also enjoyed by many.